-Thanks to generous funding from the Rivendell Foundation and the Office of the Provost, the Macalester Music Department presents two to three concerts per season focusing on New Music and Jazz.
+Thanks to generous funding from the Rivendell Foundation, the Pulliam Fund, and the Office of the Provost, the Macalester Music Department presents two to three concerts per season focusing on New Music and Jazz.

 Admission: FREE.
 Seating is limited, and is first-come, first-served (no tickets, no reservations).
 Doors open at 7:30 p.m.